Petronas Twin Towers, Malaysia

 - Din Tai Fung – A Taiwanese restaurant famous for noodles and dumplings.

-- Food Court (Signatures Food Court) – An affordable choice with different cuisines ranging from Malay to Chinese, Indian, and Western food.
+- Food Court (Signatures Food Court) – Value-for-money outlet with different cuisines ranging from Malay to Chinese, Indian, and Western cuisine.

 Entertainment and Leisure